newjersey/navigator.business.nj.gov/content/src/fundings/pace-apprenticeship-in-career-education.md

   - All
 sector: []
 publishStageArchive: null
-summaryDescriptionMd: >-
-  The Pre-Apprenticeship in Career Education (PACE) program aims to better align secondary, post-secondary, adult education, and occupational training to meet labor demands unique to New Jersey and develop career pathways leading to economically sustainable wages.
+descriptionMd: The Pre-Apprenticeship in Career Education (PACE) program aims to better align secondary, post-secondary, adult education, and occupational training to meet labor demands unique to New Jersey and develop career pathways leading to economically sustainable wages.

-  Programs funded through PACE provide education and training leading to one of the following outcomes:

-  1. Admission into a [USDOL Registered Apprenticeship](https://www.nj.gov/labor/career-services/apprenticeship/findaprogram.shtml) program
-  2. Admission into a post-secondary college, or occupation-specific career training
-  3. Employment with a starting wage no lower than $15 per hour
 ---

 ## Eligibility